-We celebrated 21 years in our home this past November.
-My oldest daughter, now 28 years old, went from 7 to 22 here.
-My three other girls, from newborn babies to 21 and 16.
+We celebrate 22 years in our home this November.
+My oldest daughter, now 29 years old, went from 7 to 22 here.
+My three other girls, from newborn babies to approaching 22 and 17 (the twins).

 And my red maples, and Cassidy’s tree… they have grown to be beautiful, too!